dst-telu/MobApps/README.md

 ---

 ## Disclaimer
-KEY, IP_ADDRESS, and API_GOOGLE needs to be filled out first.
+TOPIC, KEY, IP_ADDRESS, and API_GOOGLE needs to be filled out first.

 ---